CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-4.md

 ## Lab objectives

-You will be able to complete the following exercises:
+You will be able to complete the following tasks:

-- Generate code by chat that uses ARM to deploy resources to Azure
+- Task 1: Generate code by chat that uses ARM to deploy resources to Azure
-- Generate code by chat that uses Terraform to deploy resources to Azure
+- Task 2: Generate code by chat that uses Terraform to deploy resources to Azure
-- Generate code by chat that uses PowerShell to deploy resources to Azure
+- Task 3: Generate code by chat that uses PowerShell to deploy resources to Azure
-- Push code to your repository from the codespace
+- Task 4: Push code to your repository from the codespace

 ### Task 1: Generate code by chat that uses ARM to deploy resources to Azure